-Colleges have often been associated with the prevalent use of drugs and alcohol, and where the substance abuse can be a serious problem.
+Colleges have often been associated with the prevalent use of drugs and alcohol, and where the substance use disorder can be a serious problem.
 Young people will experience the freedom and independence of making decisions on their own for the first time as they live on campus many miles from home and unfortunately there can be danger in some of those decisions.

-Drug Use on College Campus
+Drug Use on College Campuses

 Treatment for addiction can be categorized into two main groups, inpatient and outpatient.
 It is important to understand these two options when seeking addiction treatment for college students.

 An inpatient drug and alcohol rehabilitation program can be defined as a program that requires clients to stay at facilities for specified periods of time.
 The time periods will depend on certain factors, such as the extent of the addiction and the type of substances abused.
 Typically, the duration is between three weeks and three months.

 Benefits of inpatient addiction treatment for college students include:

 - Inpatient care separates individuals from external influences.
 This may be advantageous for college students who may experience relapses due to peer pressure.

 - Inpatient care is considered to be a more intensive and therefore may reduce chances of a relapse from sobriety.